autumn-mck/site-web-gen-java/project-sonar/index.md

 This function is fairly simple - all it does is fetch the results of the query to the given collection as an array, then if there are results, print them.

 And that's it!
 Now you're able to query Project Sonar's data!
 Although this guide only covered the DNS A records, the same principles apply to the port scans, SSL certificates, etc.

+## Final note on compiling to executable
+This won't be relevant to everybody, but as I encountered issues with it I'm putting it here in the hope it will help somebody.

+`pkg`, the most popular option for compiling NodeJS executables, still does not support the several-year old javascript ES6 modules (See [this](https://github.com/vercel/pkg/issues/1291) github issue and [this](https://github.com/vercel/pkg/pull/1323) pull request for updates), so we'll be using [nexe](https://github.com/nexe/nexe) instead.
+Unfortunately, the latest version of NodeJS that `nexe` has pre-compiled is 14, and we need to be using version 16, so we'll need to compile it ourselves later.
+Don't worry, this isn't too difficult!

+Let's begin by installing `nexe` with `npm i nexe -g`.
+We'll then need to follow the instructions for building [here](https://github.com/nodejs/node/blob/v16.x/BUILDING.md).
+(Use the section for Linux, Windows or MacOS depending on what you are using)

+We can select which file we want `nexe` to build by running  then run `nexe --build` to start building.
+(If you get an error, you probably don't have everything required installed.
+Look at the output of `nexe  --build --verbose` to see what you're missing).
+This will probably take a while - on my laptop, it took half an hour, and fifteen minutes on my desktop.
+(To get an estimate of how long it'll take for you, see <https://openbenchmarking.org/test/pts/build-nodejs>.)

+Once that step has completed, we can finally build our application by running `nexe <filename> -b`, and additionally can target other platforms by using `--target win`, or `--target linux`, etc. as additional arguments.